Aleksey-Vashchenko/money_converter/README.txt

  Already implemented:
  1) Use of saved exchange rates in case of inability to connect to the site
- 2) Parsing the exchange rate from the site https://www.nbrb.by/statistics/rates/ratesdaily.asp
+ 2) Parsing the exchange rate from the 3 banks
  3) Automatic conversion of currencies in other fields, when changing the value in one of the fields

  It is planned to add:
  1) Saving the last successfully loaded exchange rates
- 2) Parsing rates from various banks added to the drop-down selection menu
+ 2) Debugging and exception tracking